HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required options for LiveSync Push Theme**

-    Use this attribute to specify the theme name of the collection created under WebDAV server in DX:
+    Use this attribute to specify the Theme System Name (or Theme Title) of the theme created under WebDAV server in DX:

     ```shell
     -themeName <value>
     ```

-    Use this attribute to specify the theme file path that contains all static files to be pushed into DX theme, it accepts the folder path of the WebDAV theme collection:
+    Use this attribute to specify the theme folder path that contains all static files to be pushed into DX theme, it accepts the folder path of the WebDAV theme folder:

     ```shell
     -themePath <value>